 If we use your personal information for any purposes that are not set out in this policy we promise to let you know what we will use it for before we go ahead and use it, and to obtain your consent where appropriate.

 How long we keep your personal data for

-We will retain your personal data in an identifiable format for as long as is necessary to fulfil the purposes outlined in this policy.
+We will retain your personal data in an identifiable format for as long as is necessary to fulfill the purposes outlined in this policy.
 This can vary from one data type and piece of information to another, so the amount of time we keep your personal data for can vary significantly.

 The criteria we use to determine retention periods include:

-- The least amount of time necessary to operate the services we are providing and/or fulfil our legal and regulatory obligations.
+- The least amount of time necessary to operate the services we are providing and/or fulfill our legal and regulatory obligations.
 This is the general rule that establishes the baseline for most data retention periods.

 - We may retain personal data for longer periods than is required by law if it is in our legitimate interest and not prohibited by law.